… it beats me … ?

 Does this play have a purpose?
 I tried but couldn’t figure any out.

 The Pipeline Theatre produced one of the best off- and off-off Broadway productions of last season, Brecht’s The Caucasian Chalk Circle, reviewed here, which led me to search hard to understand something worthwhile in this production.
 Was I missing something?
 I asked myself.
 The ridiculous can have great value, as in Dada performances, but there’s no hint of the ethical and political intensity which illumines Dada.
 Maybe this is some sort of brilliant deconstruction.
 Well, why on earth do ship narratives need deconstruction?
 Perhaps it’s a critique of Gilbert and Sullivan?
 They really need one in 2011.
-Even to call Felix &The Diligence “absurd” gives the play too much philosophical weight.
-So I’m left to think that Felix and the Diligence is a performance that, like a school skit, is more fun for those in on its making than those watching it.
+Even to call Felix & The Diligence “absurd” gives the play too much philosophical weight.
+So I’m left to think that Felix & The Diligence is a performance that, like a school skit, is more fun for those in on its making than those watching it.

 If I’ve missed a point, I hope someone will write in and let me know.
 Meanwhile, I’ll be waiting for Pipeline Theatre to return to the excellence it displayed in its last major production.

-Felix & The Diligence plays at the Connelly Theater in Manhattan's East Village through October 8.
-For information and tickets, click on live link of title.
+Felix & The Diligence plays at the Connelly Theater in Manhattan’s East Village through October 8.